 The off-site woodland conservation requirement has been met; a note needs to be added to the plan to refer to the recordation of the off-site woodland conservation credits transfer certificate.
-No additional clearing has been proposed with this application; however, several minor technical revisions to the plan are required, and included in the Recommendation section of this report.
+No additional clearing has been proposed with this application; however, several minor technical revisions to the plan are required, and have been included in the conditions of this resolution.

 - 13. Prince George's County Tree Canopy Coverage Ordinance: A ten percent tree canopy coverage (TCC) requirement applies to this M-X-T-zoned site, in accordance with the Tree Canopy Coverage Ordinance.
 However, this amendment to the previously approved DSP-14026 has no impact on the TCC requirements for the Phase II building.
 The previous finding of conformance remains valid and is incorporated herein by reference as stated in PGCPB Resolution No. 15-10 for DSP-14026. - 14.
-Referral Comments: The subject application was referred to the concerned agencies and divisions.
-The referral comments are included in this report by reference, and major findings are summarized, as follows: - a.
-Community Planning-In a memorandum dated May 20, 2019 (Umeozulu to Hurlbutt), incorporated herein by reference, the Community Planning Division provided a discussion on all D-D-O Zone standards that are applicable to the review of this DSP and noted those standards that the DSP cannot satisfy, as discussed in Finding 7 above.
+Further Planning Board Findings and Comments from Other Entities: The subject application was referred to the concerned agencies and divisions.
+The referral comments are included in this resolution by reference, and major findings are summarized, as follows: